 Sometimes seeing the actual bytecode your program generates is very insightful.

-In IntelliJ IDEA you can always do that via.
+In IntelliJ IDEA, you can do that via Java bytecode decompiler..
+See also

 In the Commit Changes dialog IntelliJ IDEA offers to perform a variety of operations.
 One of them is Amend commit, which is useful when you want to change your last commit and join your current change to it.